-Having your site crashed is a nightmare for every developers and site administrators.
-This is definitely not something that we wish on others to experience.
+Having your site crash is a nightmare for every developer and site administrator.
+This is not something that we wish others to experience.
 Accidents may occur at any time.
 The best practice is to keep a recent backup of your site handy even before the need arises.
 Better safe than sorry.
-Eventhough your site was crashed, you may revert it to the previous stable state.
+Even though your site crashed, you may revert it to the previous stable state.

 There are several reasons for backing up your site regularly:

 - Server crash

 - Incompatibility extensions break your site